 Turtle/Tortoise shell

-A turtle’s shell comprises the upper shell, or carapace (KARE-uh-pis) and the bottom shell, or plastron (PLA-strun).
-Though these shell fragments are some of the most common fossil finds in the state, their often mesmerizing patterns make them a favorite with collectors.
+A turtle’s shell comprises the upper shell, or carapace (KARE-uh-pis) and the bottom shell, or plastron (PLA-strun)Turtle shell fragments are among the most common fossils in Florida, with numerous species of hard- and soft-shelled turtles, sea turtles, and tortoises all well represented.

 Turtle neural elements

-Turtle neural elements are one of the most easily identified parts of a turtle’s upper shell.
-They form the central ridge of the carapace and fuse to the spinal column.
-These are always a special find.
+Turtle neural plates are some of the most easily identified parts of a turtle’s carapace (upper shell).
+They form the central ridge of the carapace and are fused directly to the spinal column.

 Calcite crystals